jeenskim/jeenskim.github.io/_posts/2024-10-05-Installing Fenics Software on HPC(Polaris).md

 tags: [HPC]
 ---

-###### The thumbnail image is created by chatGPT-4o
+_The thumbnail image is created by chatGPT-4o_
-##### This content explains how to install the Finite element method (FEM) based open-source software Fenics from source code on HPC environment.
-Especially, we are going to focus on how to install Fenics on Polaris.
+###### This content explains how to install the Finite element method (FEM) based open-source software Fenics from source code on HPC environment.
+###### Especially, we are going to focus on how to install Fenics on Polaris.
 <br/>

+Contents
 1. Basic settings
 2. Pytorch & torch-related libraries
 3. Install Fenics